Orchid- What we do

 Education and awareness campaigns – Orchid raises awareness of male cancer and educates men of all ages in the signs and symptoms of these cancers.
 The Male Cancer Information Nurses work closely with health and social care professionals, other voluntary organisations, community groups and support networks, schools, universities and local companies to deliver education and health awareness programmes and wellness sessions thereby ensuring men of all ages are well informed.

 A schools resource pack aimed at promoting awareness of testicular cancer amongst young people complements the “Your Privates” testicular cancer microsite.
-The schools resource pack offers teachers display materials, banners and USB stick featuring lesson plans, a quiz and the “Your Privates” site.
+The schools resource pack offers teachers display materials, featuring lesson plans, a quiz and the “Your Privates” site.
 The pack is accredited by the PSHE Association.
 A film featuring testicular cancer patients and an introduction from Alexander Ludwig, star of The Vikings and Hunger Games forms part of the resource.
 The film gives a very personal insight into testicular cancer from initial signs and symptoms to treatment and aftercare.

 The Orchid Community Golf Programme is an important part of our education programme.
 This is a unique, exciting opportunity to bring golf to young people.
 Using specialist equipment, the programme is designed to encourage young people to keep fit and healthy whilst promoting good citizenship, community sport and learning about male cancer and the work of Orchid.
 The programme has already attracted over 29,000 participants.